lujuny/study/tutorial/git/readme.md

 # Most used!
 > git clone <url> <local folder name> Clone a repository into a new directory, <local folder name> can be omitted.
+> git add . ---Add file contents to the index
 > git pull  ---upload changed files from remote repos

-> git add . ---Add file contents to the index
+> git commit -m "message..."
 > git push  ---push to the remote branch

 ### Used not that frequent?maybe:-)